Skip to main content

 Frontend Element → Mutation → Return

-This creates an API endpoint that:
+This creates a workflow that:

 2. Executes database mutations